wangjiawen2013/charton/README.md

 ## Documentation
 Please go to the [Charton Docs](https://wangjiawen2013.github.io/charton) for full documentation.

+## Ecosystem
+Other Rust plotting libraries worth knowing about:

+[kuva](https://github.com/Psy-Fer/kuva): A scientific plotting library in Rust.
+64 plot types, SVG output, optional PNG/PDF backends, and a CLI binary that renders plots directly from the shell.

+[charts-rs](https://github.com/vicanso/charts-rs): An ECharts-inspired Rust charting library with multiple chart types, built-in themes, SVG animations, and multi-format export—tailored for dashboards and web-style visualizations rather than scientific plotting.

 ## License
 Charton is licensed under the Apache License 2.0.